Looking for the Best Graphics Card for Ryzen 7 2700x? Well, we have got you covered!

 - No idle fan stop

-- Poor overclocking potential is no doubt one of the biggest drawbacks with this product.
+- Poor overclocking potential is no doubt one of the biggest drawbacks of this product.

 3.EVGA 08G-P4-3182-KR GeForce RTX 2080 Super XC Gaming: Premium Graphics Card for Ryzen 7 2700x